mmkhan19/mmkhan19.github.io/content/authors/admin/_index.md

     url: https://www.bu.edu/bioinformatics

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include multi-omic data integration and analysis of oral and lung malignancies.
+bio: My research interests include multi-omic data integration and analysis of disease data.

 # Interests to show in About widget
 interests: